JetBrains/intellij-sdk-docs/topics/reference_guide/work_with_icons_and_images.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Working with Icons and Images
+# Working with Icons

-<link-summary>Adding, organizing, and working with IntelliJ Platform and custom icons and images.</link-summary>
+<link-summary>Adding, organizing, and working with IntelliJ Platform and custom icons.</link-summary>

 <tldr>